stephens999/dscr-example/README.md

 To add a scenario there are two steps, the first of which can be skipped if you are using an existing datamaker function

-i) add a `.R` file containing an R function implenting a datamaker to the `datamakers/` subdirectory ii) add the scenario to the list of scenarios in the `scenarios.R` file.
+- add a `.R` file containing an R function implenting a datamaker to the `datamakers/` subdirectory
+- add the scenario to the list of scenarios in the `scenarios.R` file.

 Each datamaker function must return a `list(meta,input)` where `meta` and `input` are each lists with the correct format (defined above).